F-llFr-mGrace/Merc-For-Hire/pages/DesignGoals.md

 	- Open-ended #Gigs that offer #Reputation based on performance
 	- Realistic and immersive experience
 		- Realistic #Medical and repair system
-			- Damage regions
+			- #DamageRegions
 		- #Weapons do realistic damage
 	- Ramping difficulty as player gains #Reputation
 	- #SavesAndDeath system that encourages the player to play through situations that are not in their favor
-	- Different levels of #Vendors that offer items of varying quality
+	- Different levels of #Vendors that offer items of varying #ItemQuality